remarkjs/remark-lint/packages/remark-lint-code-block-style/readme.md

 Options: `'consistent'`, `'fenced'`, or `'indented'`, default: `'consistent'`.

-`'consistent'` detects the first used code block style and warns when subsequent code-blocks uses different styles.
+`'consistent'` detects the first used code block style and warns when subsequent code blocks uses different styles.

 ## Fix